Off-Grid Solar System Design: The Complete Guide to Load Calculation, Sizing & Component Selection

 A critical requirement in modern solar design is rapid shutdown (NEC 690.12), a safety feature that allows first responders to quickly de-energize a rooftop solar array.
 Off-grid systems also require clearly labeled disconnects for all power sources.

-- Main PV System Disconnect: A visible, accessible switch to shut down power from the solar array.
+- Main PV System Disconnect: Visible, accessible switch to shut down power from solar array

-- Battery Disconnect: A dedicated disconnect to isolate the battery bank.
+- Battery Disconnect: Dedicated disconnect to isolate the battery bank

-- Inverter Disconnect: A switch to safely disconnect the inverter.
+- Inverter Disconnect: Switch to safely disconnect the inverter from the system

-Skipping these safety features is a code violation and a huge safety risk.
-A design review from a NABCEP-certified professional at Portlandia Electric Supply ensures your plans are compliant from the start.
-We can help build a bill of materials (BOM) with all code-compliant components.
+Skipping these safety features is a code violation and a serious safety risk.
+A design review from a NABCEP-certified professional ensures your plans are compliant from the start, potentially saving thousands in rework and failed inspections.

 Common Off-Grid Design Questions

 Even with a meticulous plan, questions arise.
-Here are answers to common concerns from installers, developers, and homeowners.
+Here are answers to common concerns from installers, developers, and homeowners designing off-grid solar systems.

 This is a balance of cost versus risk tolerance.
 For most U.S. locations, three days of autonomy is a reliable target.
 However, in overcast regions like the Pacific Northwest or the Great Lakes, stretching that to four or five days is a smart investment.
 In sun-drenched areas like the Southwest, two days might be sufficient.
 Honestly assess your local weather patterns to decide on your desired energy security.

-At Portlandia Electric Supply, our NABCEP-certified team provides the expert design review and project support needed to ensure your off-grid system is reliable, compliant, and built to last.
+Our NABCEP-certified team provides expert design review and project support to ensure your off-grid system is reliable, compliant, and built to last.
+Get a custom quote with all code-compliant components.